 In terms of ergonomics, this ultrawide FreeSync monitor has a couple of aces up its sleeve as well, like a USB 3.0 Quick Charge behind the display that will allow you to charge your smartphone or any other mobile device four times faster compared to your average USB 3.0.
 Plus, the model is fairly easy to put together, with a simple press-and-click display-to-base attachment.

 In short, the LG 34UC80 is one of the most versatile ultrawide monitors out there.
-Whether you're looking for a model to improve the efficiency of your work, to enjoy a good movie, or to amplify your gaming experience, the product in question will not disappoint you, to say the least.
+Whether you're looking for a model to improve the efficiency of your work, to enjoy a good movie, or to amplify your gaming experience, the product in question with its wide format will not disappoint you, to say the least.

 What customers say about this product